 Wouldn't it be cool if there was a way to have this same experience at home?
 With awesome race cars and a track that you play with over and over again?
 Well, you can- with Anki Overdrive !

-Anki Drive is this cool high-tech roll-out track with smart car technology that is really impressive.
-You use your smartphone or tablet with the free app to control your car, and as you play you earn points which allows you to “upgrade” your car’s abilities- such as being able to do U-turns and sudden stops or improve your car’s armor or shooting abilities.
-You can race in three modes- battle, race, and team mode- and the fact that the race track is a roll-out mat (rather than a large permanent structure) that can easily be put away and set back up makes it a perfect birthday gift!
+Anki Overdrive is this cool high-tech magnetic track with smart car technology that is really impressive.
+You use your smartphone or tablet with the free app to control your car, and as you play you earn points which allow you to “upgrade” your car’s abilities- such as being able to do U-turns and sudden stops or improve your car’s armor or shooting abilities.

 I designed these race car birthday party invitations, which I emailed to party guests.
 Alex really wanted to have a sleepover party this year, but since not all kids are ready to sleepover at a friend's house or some might have an early morning commitment the next day- I always give guests the option to stay or not, and let them know an evening pick up time for those guests not sleeping over.

 I created a blank version of the invite which you will find at the end of this post!

 We moved the couches back in our family room so that we had room to roll out both race track mats on the floor.
 (Note: the version of Anki overdrive we purchased came with roll-out mats- the current versions come with magnetic tracks you put together).

 We asked the kids to sit on the outside of the tracks (no one in the middle and no one on the ends) so they could see everything when they weren't racing.
 And we made sure to tell the kids not to step on the race mats.

 We set up all of the cars with their respective charging stations on an ottoman using a power strip to provide the juice.